Rick Dickinson puts final nails in trim around newly installed windows.

 Silver Valley Painting was awarded the contract to paint the West and South elevations.
 The work was nearly completed in late November before weather prevented final detail work.
 Our deepest gratitude to Philip Howard and his crew for squeezing us into their busy schedule this year.
 Their work has been first rate and the crew was a pleasure to work with.

-A grant has been requested from Idaho Heritage Trust to continue the painting at the North elevation which we hope to have done in the Spring.
+Idaho Heritage Trust has approved grant money that will help will help us to continue the painting at the upper North elevation which we hope to have done in the Spring.

 An overview of how Ed Pommerening lead the transformation of the once brown bare hillsides of Kellogg into the lush green hills we see today.